 The Board of Directors and CEO shall, if any shareholder so requests and the Board of Directors believes that it can be done without material harm to the company, provide information regarding circumstances that may affect the assessment of an item on the agenda, circumstances that may affect the assessment of the company’s or its subsidiaries’ financial situation and the company’s relation to another company within the group.
 A request for such information shall be made in writing to the company no later than ten days prior to the Annual General Meeting, i.e. no later than Tuesday 4 May 2021, at Precise Biometrics AB, Scheelevägen 27, 8th floor SE-223 63 Lund, Sweden, or by email to email@example.com.
 The information will be made available on the company’s website www.precisebiometrics.com and at the company’s head office, Scheelevägen 27, 8th floor SE-223 63 Lund, Sweden, no later than Sunday 9 May 2021.
 The information will also be sent to any shareholder who so requests and who states its address.

 2. Election of one person to approve the minutes.

 3. Preparation and approval of the voting list.

-(a) the Annual Report and the Auditor’s Report and the Consolidated Financial Statements and the Group Auditor’s Report,
+- the Annual Report and the Auditor’s Report and the Consolidated Financial Statements and the Group Auditor’s Report, and

-(b) the statement by the auditor on the compliance with the guidelines for remuneration to senior management applicable since the last AGM, and
+- the statement by the auditor on the compliance with the guidelines for remuneration to senior management applicable since the last AGM.

-(a) the adoption of the Statement of Income and the Balance Sheet and the Consolidated Statement of Income and the Consolidated Balance Sheet, as per December 31, 2019,
+- the adoption of the Statement of Income and the Balance Sheet and the Consolidated Statement of Income and the Consolidated Balance Sheet, as per 31 December 2020,

-13. Resolution regarding the Board of Directors’ proposal for guidelines for executive remuneration.
+13. Resolution regarding the Board of Directors’ proposal for guidelines for remuneration to senior executives.

 14. Resolution regarding the Board of Directors’ proposal for authorization of the Board of Directors to resolve on new issue of shares and/or convertible bonds.